 No substances classified as carcinogenic, mutagenic or reprotoxic (CMR) are used in the production of pulp and paper.

 Lessebo Paper was one of the first paper producers in Sweden to eliminate Chlorine.
 Chlorine is a toxic chemical that attacks the human respiratory system, eyes and skin.
 It is also damaging for the environment, since the use of chlorine produces organochlorine compounds, which can destroy organisms.
-Today, all products from Lessebo Paper are produced from ECF pulp (elemental chlorine free) or TCF pulp (totally chlorine free).
+Today, all products from Lessebo Paper are produced from totally chlorine free pulp, TCF.